MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 HOST = '{{YOUR_HOST_ENDPOINT}}'

 # Pass in credentials for the AAD context as a dictionary.
-# Omit username and password if you want to be prompted for a login.
+# Omit username & password to use ADAL to authenticate.
 context = {
     'authuri': 'https://login.windows.net',
     'tenant': '{{AAD_DOMAIN}}',